dmccaffrey01/CI_PP3_CHECKERS_GAME/README.md

 - Allows the user to select what piece they would like to move from movable pieces
 - Displays the options the user has to choose from
 - User can input what piece to select
+- User Stories Covered: 21

 ![Select Piece](docs/select-piece-feature.png)

 ### Select Move
 - Allows the user to select what move they would like from available moves
 - Displays the options the user has to choose from when they select a piece
-- Allows the user to return from selecting a move to select a new piece
+- Allows the user to return from selecting a move to select a new piece by entering "r"
+- User Stories Covered: 22

 ![Select Move](docs/select-move-feature.png)